-DHS plans to dramatically expand the definition of “public charge,” so that green card and other visa applicants could be denied not only for being “primarily dependent on the government for subsistence” (the current standard) but also for using “one or more public benefit” in the past or being “likely at any time” receive such benefits in the future.
+DHS dramatically expanded the definition of “public charge,” so that green card and other visa applicants would be denied not for being “primarily dependent on the government for subsistence” (the current standard) but instead for being “more likely than not” to use certain public benefits at any point in the future.

-Under the proposed regulation, DHS would create the following new criteria for denying a visa application from within the United States, including both green cards and temporary (“nonimmigrant”) visas:
+Under the final regulation, DHS created the following new criteria for denying a green card application from within the United States:

-(1) Prior use of nearly any government benefit.
-Instead of limiting the definition of off-limits government benefits to welfare payments and subsidized long-term institutionalization, the new policy would greatly expand the definition to include a wider range of common government benefits.
+(1) Prior use of certain government benefits.
+Instead of limiting the definition of off-limits government benefits to welfare payments and subsidized long-term institutionalization, the policy expanded the definition to include a wider range of common government benefits:

 - Supplemental Nutrition Assistance Program (SNAP), commonly knowns as “Food Stamps”